-- Gasoline should be refilled in any rental vehicle prior to returning it at the conclusion of business travel. - Lodging - Accommodations in approved hotels or motels will be reimbursed, using the GSA rate as a guideline.
+- Accommodations in approved hotels or motels will be reimbursed, using the GSA rate as a guideline.
 Exceptions to the GSA rate will require an explanation such as: (1.) when the cost of the hotel would reduce total travel costs, such as eliminating the need for a rental car; (2.) when the cost of the hotel is a conference rate; (3.) when time constraints associated with business meetings require lodging at a closer hotel. - Lodging expenses will be reimbursed only if traveling beyond a 50-mile radius of Williamson/ Travis County.
 (This means 50 miles beyond the county line.)